Wolf Bake Stone Kit | Perfect Pizza!

 Below is our tried and tested recipe for the pizza dough if you want to have a go at making them.
 We use all sorts of toppings but a huge favourite is the sausage and sage – simply remove the skins from Lincolnshire sausages and fry off the sausage meat in a pan.
 Once the meat is browned, add some chopped sage – your kitchen will smell divine.
 Then add as a topping to the pizza along with some mozzarella and freshly cracked black pepper.

-1. In a jug, mix the yeast, sugar, oil and water together and then set aside for a few moments.
+1. In a jug, mix the yeast, sugar, oil and water and then set aside for a few moments.

-2. Sieve the flour and salt together on to a clean surface and make a decent sized well in the middle.
+2. Sieve the flour and salt together onto a clean surface and make a decent sized well in the middle.
 Pour the contents of the jug into the well.

 3. Use a metal spoon to bring the flour in gradually from the sides and begin to mix it into the liquid.
 Keep going, each time drawing larger amounts of flour in, and when it all starts to come together, work the rest of the flour in with your clean, flour-dusted hands.
 Knead until you have a smooth, springy dough.
 For Paul Hollywood’s top tips including on kneading click here.

 4. Place the ball of dough in a large flour-dusted bowl and flour the top of it.
-Cover the bowl with a damp cloth and place in a warming drawer, or on top of an AGA or anywhere warm until the dough has doubled in size.
+Cover the bowl with a damp cloth and place it in a warming drawer, or on top of an AGA or anywhere warm until the dough has doubled in size.

 5. Once it’s double the size, remove the dough to a flour-dusted surface and knead it around a bit to push the air out with your hands.
-You can either use it immediately, or keep it, wrapped in clingfilm, in the fridge (or freezer) until required.
+You can either use it immediately or keep it, wrapped in clingfilm, in the fridge (or freezer) until required.

 6. Divide the dough into balls – either six or eight depending on the size of the pizzas you want to make, we usually do six.